 $FileNameWithoutExtension$, that will be replaced with actual file names.

 Type the macros manually or click Insert Macro and select the relevant pattern fom the list in the Macros dialog that opens.

-- In the Output paths to refresh text box, specify the files where the tool stores its output: the resulting source code, source maps, and dependencies.
+In the Output paths to refresh field, specify the files where the tool stores its output: the resulting source code, source maps, and dependencies.
 Based on these settings, GoLand recognizes the files generated through compilation.

 Note, that changing the value in the Output paths to refresh field does not make the tool store its output in another place.
 If you still need to do that, specify the desired custom output location in the Arguments field: type the output paths with colons as separators and use macros.

 Output paths are usually specified using macros.
 Type the path manually o click Insert Macro and select the relevant pattern from the list.

 Expand the Working Directory and Environment Variables hidden area.